bwagner77/docs-test/function/samples-azure-sql-connection.md

 ### 1. Get the server connection string

-Database connection strings can be found in the Azure Portal **SQL Database** blade under Settings > Connection Strings
+The database connection strings can be found in the Azure Portal **SQL Database** blade under Settings > Connection Strings

 ![SQLConnection](../assets/images/function-sql-connection.png)